scikit-learn-contrib/scikit-learn-extra/doc/modules/eigenpro.rst

 We then repeat the same experiments on MNIST with added label noise.
 Specifically, we randomly reset the label (0-9) of 20% samples.
-We see that EigenPro has a significant larger advantage over SVC on this noisy MNIST.
-Especially, training and testing using EigenPro are up to 20 times faster than that using SVC.
+We see that EigenPro has a significant advantage over SVC on this noisy MNIST.
+Training and testing using EigenPro are both 10 to 20 times faster than they are when using SVC.

 .. |mnist_noisy| image:: ../images/eigenpro_noisy_mnist.png
     :target: ../auto_examples/eigenpro/plot_noisy_mnist.html